ysyk2021/the-ai-stress-management-companion-techniques-and-strategies-to-manage-stress-with-technology/src/chapter-2-3.md

 ## Conclusion

 Stress can have profound effects on our bodies and minds, impacting our overall well-being.
 By understanding these effects, we can take proactive steps to manage stress effectively.
-In the next chapters, we will explore how AI technology can assist us in recognizing and managing stress, providing techniques and strategies to promote a healthier, more balanced lifestyle.